KazuShimotake/KshimoTestPackage/README.md

 Reference: https://www.youtube.com/watch?v=tEFkHEKypLI

-Command line commands of note:
+Command line commands of note to use while inside the folder itself:
-- python3 setup.py sdist bdist_wheel
+- python3 setup.py sdist bdist_wheel (this one may or may not be necessary since it was in the video, but I got it to work with the following three)
-- pip3 install twine
+- python -m pip install --upgrade build twine
+- python -m build
-- twine upload dist/*
+- python -m twine upload dist/*
+Note you'll need your PyPI API key here

 Directory structure
 - Code folder: